Local available quantum correlations of non-symmetric X states: LAQC of non-symmetric X states

-The family of 2-qubit X-states can be divided in two categories, depending on whether their local Bloch vectors have equal norm or not.
+As was previously mentioned, 2-qubit X-states can be divided in two categories, depending on whether their local Bloch vectors have equal norm or not.
 The symmetrical and anti-symmetrical category were already analyzed in \cite{LAQC_Xstates-sym}.
 We will focus our attention on X states with $\abs{x_3}\neq{}\abs{y_3}$, which is equivalent to requiring that $a\neq{}d$ and $b\neq{}c$.
-We label this set as asymmetric X states, $\rho^{X_{ns}}$.
+We label this set as non-symmetric X states, $\rho^{X_{ns}}$.
 Since such states are not invariant under subsystem exchange $\vb{A}\leftrightarrow\vb{B}$, all four parameters $\theta_1$, $\theta_2$, $\phi_1$, and $\phi_2$ in \eqref{eq:BaseOrtonormalGen} have to be taken into account.
 A direct computation of the $R_{ij}$ coefficients \eqref{eq:Chi_rho} for the general computational basis \eqref{eq:BaseOrtonormalGen} for $\rho^X$ \eqref{eq:Estados_X-abcdzw} leads to

 For the reduced matrices we have that

 It is easily verified that for

 with $k=0,1$, $\tilde{k}=0,1,2$, and $i,j=1,2$, we have that